glassnotes/qcfs-autodiff/README.md

 # qcfs-autodiff

-This repository contains all the scripts and results for the quantum computing fidelity susceptibility with automatic differentiation project.
+This repository contains all the scripts and results for the quantum computing fidelity susceptibility with automatic differentiation project ([arXiv:2207.06526](https://arxiv.org/abs/2207.06526)).

  - Required packages can be installed using the provided `requirements.txt` file.
 (For results in the paper, Python 3.10.4 was used)
  - Data used to produce plots in the paper is provided in the `results-*` directories, along with Jupyter notebooks to generate those plots.